yingy4/CSYE7200_FinalProject_Team2_Spring2017/README.md

 7\. stock => It will run 10 company stock comparison
 8\. stock Bank of America => It will return sentiment score for Bank of America stock

+If you are using SBT, you can run as:
+1\. sbt "run hashtags"
+2\. sbt "run hashtags New York"
+3\. etc...